NetworkAndSoftware/gopro2gpx/README.md

 ##Compilation

 This project uses CMake to produce cross platform builds.
-First run
->cmake projectdir

-where projectdir is the name of the gopro2gpx directory (you can use . if that's already your current directory.

-Then simply run
->make
+###Windows
+You can open the project folder with Visual Studio 2019 and simply pick the X64-Release configuration and build.
+This produces gopro2gpx.exe in a directory windows/build/X64-Release.

+###Linux
+Make sure you have gcc and cmake installed and there's a couple of other packages that you need.

-This should build the gopro2gpx binary.
-Copy this to a suitable directory and you're in business.
+Then run ./cmake-linux.
+This creates a subdirectory linux and runs cmake from there.
+After that there are makefiles and you can cd to the linux directory and run make.
+This should produce the gopro2gpx binary in that directory.
+Copy to a suitable directory in your path and you're in business.

-On Windows, you can open the project directory in Visual Studio and build.
-It should see the CMake file and initialize things from there.
+## TO DO
+- Improve build process.